tauh33dkhan/Spring4Shell-POC-Verification-Lab/README.md

 ## Credits

-All lab uses POC application shared by <a href="https://github.com/reznok/Spring4Shell-POC">@reznok</a>
+All labs use POC application shared by <a href="https://github.com/reznok/Spring4Shell-POC">@reznok</a>